Art Education, BFA

 K-12 Teacher Certification and Licensing

-This degree prepares students to teach the arts in schools and community settings with a path to WI teacher licensure.
+We prepare students to teach the arts in schools and community settings with a path to WI teacher licensure.
 Once admitted, students can apply to their intended arts education program which includes a criminal background check.
 Courses which include clinical or field experience or internships, require a criminal background check and negative Tuberculosis (TB) test result for placement in a field experience.
 Students are responsible for obtaining the information necessary to become knowledgeable about the requirements below and plan their studies accordingly.
 Please refer to the Credits and Courses section and connect with the PSOA Advising & Student Services Office for further information.

 Communication Competency